Osteoarthritis is a degenerative joint condition that can affect various parts of the body, commonly involving the knees, hips, hands, and spine.

 In advanced cases of osteoarthritis, seniors may experience a grating sensation or audible popping or cracking sounds (crepitus) when moving the affected joints.
 Bone spurs, or bony projections that develop along the edges of joints, may also be felt or observed.

-While osteoarthritis is a chronic condition without a cure, there are various management strategies and treatments available to help alleviate symptoms and improve quality of life for seniors.
+While osteoarthritis is a chronic condition without a cure, there are various management strategies and treatments available to help alleviate symptoms and improve the quality of life for seniors.
 These may include:

 Recognizing the signs and symptoms of osteoarthritis is essential for early diagnosis and intervention in seniors.
 By understanding the common indicators and implementing appropriate management strategies, elderly individuals can better manage their osteoarthritis and maintain an active and fulfilling lifestyle.